-This program is designed to hold high risk sexual offenders accountable for their actions and to provide them with support following their incarceration.
+This program was designed to hold high risk sexual offenders accountable for their actions and help them gain stability following their incarceration.
 A Circle consists of a Core Member (the offender), five to seven professionally trained volunteers who provide the support and accountability, and professional service providers.
 Volunteers maintain daily contact by phone and weekly in-person meetings.

-In 2008, two community activists, Jim Kalish and Keith Regehr, began discussions with CCP to see if we were interested in establishing a Circles of Support and Accountability Program in Lancaster County.
-After months of deliberation and a poll of CCP’s stakeholders, the Board approved the creation of a Circles of Support and Accountability Program in December 2009 and Lance Couturier, PhD (recently retired as Chief of Psychological Services with the PA Dept. of Correction, where he directed the sex offender treatment program) was asked to join the Board to oversee it.
+In 2008, two community activists, Jim Kalish and Keith Regehr, began discussions to establish a Circles of Support and Accountability Program in Lancaster County.
+After months of deliberation, the Board approved creation of a program in December 2009 and Lance Couturier, PhD (recently retired as Chief of Psychological Services with the PA Dept. of Correction, where he directed the sex offender treatment program) was asked to join the Board to oversee it.

 For a brochure describing Circles of Support and Accountability, click here.